nadyacii/Loan-Credit-Risk-Analysis-and-Prediction/README.md

 This project, Loan Credit Risk Prediction, was created as part of the final project for the Project-Based Internship at Rakamin Academy x ID/X Partners.

 ## Problem Statement
 Lending companies (multifinance) face significant challenges in accurately assessing the credit risk of each loan applicant.
-Inaccurate decisions in approving or rejecting loan applications can lead to an increase in bad debt and financial losses.
-Therefore, a reliable credit risk prediction system is crucial to optimize the business decision-making process.

-As a Data Scientist at ID/X Partners, I am involved in a strategic project to help a multifinance client improve the accuracy of credit risk assessment and management.
-This project aims to develop a machine learning model based on historical datasets that include both approved and rejected loan applications, in order to predict the risk level of each applicant more effectively.
-With this data-driven approach, the company is expected to minimize default risk, strengthen its loan portfolio, and improve long-term profitability.
+Two critical decisions often involve different risks:

+- Approving loans for applicants who are unlikely to repay, which can result in increased bad debt and substantial financial losses.

+- Rejecting loans for applicants who are actually creditworthy, leading to missed business opportunities and reduced profitability.

+These challenges highlight the urgent need for a reliable and data-driven credit risk prediction system to support better decision-making and minimize both types of risk.

+## Company Goals
+1. Approve loans for applicants who are likely to repay on time.

+2. Decline loans for applicants who have a high risk of not paying back.

 ## Objectives
 1. Build a machine learning model to predict credit risk based on historical data from loan applicants.

- 2. Enhance the accuracy of credit risk evaluations, al lowing the company to make more precise decisions in approving or rejecting loan applications.

- 3. Reduce potential financial losses by optimizing loan approval strategies.
+2. Predict whether an applicant is a good or bad borrower.

+3. Identify the factors that indicate a borrower is high risk.

 ## Dataset
 This dataset contains credit loan information from a lending company from 2007 to 2014.